annakarana/hello-world/README.md

 # hello-world
-This is a description of my Hello World repository.
+This is a description of my myself now, not the repository.